gatanegro/Chemistry-3DCOM/README.md

 The bridge formula is mapping relational from a0 a reference to find new values...

-### This repository have an app , you can donwload to mapp chemical elemnts in 3DCOM, study patterns and more..
+### This repository have an app , you can donwload to mapp chemical elements on 3DCOM, study patterns and more..

 ### Enjoy!